 Recalling the Contract

-After sending an invite, you can recall the contract if you no longer want the external party to access it.
+After sending an invite, you can recall the contract if you do not want the external party to have access to it anymore.

 Ending the Review